 - 1 What to Look for in a Budgeting App

-- 2 Best Apps for Mobile Budgeting
+- 2 The Best Budgeting Apps

-- 3 Conclusion
+- 4 Conclusion

 What to Look for in a Budgeting App

-While many of the best budgeting apps share features, the best one for you will depend on a number of factors.
-Here are some of the things you might want to look for in a budgeting app.
+While many of the best budgeting apps share features, the right one for you will depend on a number of factors.
+Here are some of the things you might want to look for in a budgeting app:

-To make these apps as useful and simple as possible, you’ll want to choose one that can link to your bank accounts.
+To make budgeting apps as useful and simple as possible, you’ll want to choose one that can link to your bank accounts.
 This will show you exactly what you are spending your money on.

 The apps also allow you to manually input your account data and spending.
 If you do this, you’ll still get access to all the app’s other features.
 However, it could be a lot more work and the data may be less accurate.

-A key feature of many of these apps is they show you how much money you have spent, as well as what you have spent your money on.
+A key feature of many of these budgeting apps is they show you how much money you have spent, as well as what you have spent your money on.

 If you are a small business owner or a freelancer, expense tracking has another benefit; you can use the apps to track business expenses and write them off when it comes to tax season.
 If you want this feature, you’ll need an app that lets you upload images of receipts.